sroettger/35c3ctf_chals/kubernetes/walkthrough.md

 ```
 This only needs to be done once per CTF.
 A "cluster" is essentially a group of VMs with a "master" that defines what to run there.

+This can take a while, you can expect to see `Creating cluster ... in ...
+Cluster is being health-checked...` and in a minute or so, you'll get a message telling you it's done.

+While you wait, here's how the infrastructure works:
+1. The CTF challenges will run inside "nsjail" (a security sandbox).
+1. The contents of the nsjail sandbox will be configured in a docker container.
+1. The container will be deployed using Kubernetes in a group of VMs.
+1. If the VMs consume too much CPU, Kubernetes automatically deploy more VMs.
+1. If the VMs consume too little CPU, Kubernetess will shut down some VMs.
+1. Some very expensive challenges will probably be allocated in the same VMs as less busy challenges.

+This all ensures the availability of the challenges, and saves some computing resources.

+Anyway, hopefully by now the cluster is already created and we can continue with the walkthrough.

 # Step 2 - Create a challenge
 Now that we have a cluster setup, we need to create a challenge.

 In this walkthrough, you'll learn how to create a challenge called "demo-challenge", build the docker image, deploy it to the cluster, and expose it to the internet.

+You need the cluster to be created before you continue, otherwise the following commands wont work.

+Click next to continue if your cluster is already created.

 ## First, call create_challenge.sh to copy the skeleton
-Run the following command, after this walkthrough, you should do this for every challenge.
+Run the following command to create a challenged called "demo-challenge"
 ```
 . create_challenge.sh demo-challenge
 ```

-This will create a directory called demo-challenge, and if you look inside it, you'll find out the challenge details and configuration.
+This will create a directory called demo-challenge, and if you look inside it (check files/chal for example), you'll find out the challenge details and configuration.
+The file in files/chal is executed every time there's a TCP connection on port 1.
+This demo challenge just runs bash, but a real challenge would instead expose a harder challenge that doesn't just give out a shell.

 In the next step you'll find out how to create a docker image with the newly created challenge.